ahmetb/coffeelog/README.md

     kubectl apply -f misc/service.yml
     kubectl apply -f misc/deployment.yml

+(Do not forget to change the gcr.io image name in deployment.yml above.)

 Find out minikube IP from `minikube ip` and application port from `kubectl get svc`. web-local service is configured to run on :32000.
 Head to http://ip:32000 to visit the application.

 If you want to login to the app, create fake domain name in /etc/hosts, like coffee.io and map the `minikube ip` to this hostname and update your OAuth2 configuration on Google API Manager to `http://coffee.io:32000/oauth2callback`.

 ## Running on Google Container Engine

-TODO explain local building instructions

-TODO explain setting up cloud build

-Deploy:
+Make sure you have created a GKE cluster and obtained credentials:

+    gcloud container clusters create --zone us-central1-a coffee gcloud container clusters get-credentials --zone us-central1-a coffee

+You can directly push these images to your gcr.io space and edit image names in deployment.yml, however, setting up continuous builds using [Google Cloud Container Builder][https://cloud.google.com/container-builder/] is a nicer
+solution:

+0. Go to Cloud Platform Console &rarr; Container Registry &rarr; Build Triggers &rarr; Add Trigger
+0. Pick the GitHub repository (you can just fork this repo)
+0. Select the "cloudbuild.yml" option and specify the file path as that.
+0. Create the trigger (and trigger the first build manually)
+0. See if the image build succeeds.

+Deploy manually:

     kubectl apply -f misc/service.yml
     kubectl apply -f misc/deployment.yml

+(or use circle.yml to set up a CircleCI build to deploy the new version from source code automatically.)

+Find out the External IP address of the exposed service by using `kubectl get service/web` and visit the application at `http://IP`.